Phenomenological constraints on QCD transport with quantified theory uncertainties: Data and multistage heavy-ion model

-\textit{\textbf{Data and multistage heavy-ion model. }} We consider a broad set of centrality-binned, $p_T$-integrated measurements from Pb--Pb collisions at $\sqrts{}=2.76\,\mathrm{TeV}$: (i) the number of charged hadrons per unit pseudorapidity $dN_{\text{ch}}/d\eta$~\cite{Aamodt:2010cz}; (ii) the transverse energy per unit pseudorapidity $dE_T/d\eta$~\cite{Adam:2016thv}; (iii) the number of identified charged hadrons per unit rapidity $dN_i/dy,\ i\in \{\pi, k, p\}$~\cite{Abelev:2013vea}; (iv) the mean transverse momenta of identified hadrons $\langle p_T \rangle_i,\ i\in \{\pi, k, p\}$~\cite{Abelev:2013vea}; (v) the two-particle cumulant flow coefficients $v_n\{2\}$ for $n=2,3,4$ \cite{ALICE:2011ab}; (vi) the fluctuation in the mean transverse momentum $\delta p_T / \langle p_T \rangle$ \cite{Abelev:2014ckr}.
+We consider a broad set of centrality-binned, $p_T$-integrated measurements from Pb--Pb collisions at $\sqrts{}=2.76\,\mathrm{TeV}$: (i) the number of charged hadrons per unit pseudorapidity $dN_{\text{ch}}/d\eta$~\cite{Aamodt:2010cz}; (ii) the transverse energy per unit pseudorapidity $dE_T/d\eta$~\cite{Adam:2016thv}; (iii) the number of identified charged hadrons per unit rapidity $dN_i/dy,\ i\in \{\pi, k, p\}$~\cite{Abelev:2013vea}; (iv) the mean transverse momenta of identified hadrons $\langle p_T \rangle_i,\ i\in \{\pi, k, p\}$~\cite{Abelev:2013vea}; (v) the two-particle cumulant flow coefficients $v_n\{2\}$ for $n=2,3,4$ \cite{ALICE:2011ab}; (vi) the fluctuation in the mean transverse momentum $\delta p_T / \langle p_T \rangle$ \cite{Abelev:2014ckr}.
 In total, 110 observations across these 12 observables constitute a diverse dataset measured with adequate statistical accuracy.

 The multistage simulation model considered in this work comprises the following modules, each describing a distinct stage of the system's evolution~\cite{JETSCAPE:2020shq, JETSCAPE:2020mzn}: \begin{enumerate} \item \trento{}: A phenomenological model that simulates the initial energy deposition following the collision of the nuclei~\cite{Moreland:2014oya, trento_code}.